Post Launch App Costs

 Post-launch app costs tend to fly under the radar.
 Possibly because of the excitement of the build itself.

 Nonetheless they can make a big difference, here’s why.

 Post-launch app costs can vary quite significantly.
-The reason for this is that the ongoing time for maintenance and updates are dictated by what your app does and what type of resources it requires to run effectively.
+The ongoing time for maintenance and updates are dictated by what your app is doing and what type of resources it needs to run effectively.